tc39/proposal-temporal/docs/cookbook.md

 ### Sort ISO date/time strings

-Sort a list of ISO 8601 date/time strings, for example to place log entries in order.
+Sort a list of ISO 8601 or RFC 9557 date/time strings, for example to place log entries in order.

 <!-- prettier-ignore-start -->
 ```javascript